Joymaitra56/Drone-Simulation/README.md

 ## Problem Statement

-Traditional drone navigation depends heavily on GPS signals.
-However, GPS is unavailable or unreliable in environments such as:

-- Indoor buildings
-- Underground tunnels
-- Disaster zones
-- Dense forests
-- Industrial facilities

-This project addresses the challenge by enabling autonomous exploration and navigation using onboard sensing and intelligent path planning.
+Autonomous drones operating in indoor, underground, or disaster environments cannot rely on GPS for localization.
+The objective of this project is to enable safe and efficient autonomous exploration while constructing an environmental map and computing an optimal return path.

 ---

 ## Objectives

 - Explore unknown environments autonomously.
-- Generate a real-time occupancy grid map.
+- Generate real-time occupancy grid maps.
+- Detect and rank exploration frontiers.
-- Detect obstacles during exploration.
+- Avoid obstacles during navigation.
-- Identify unexplored frontier regions.
-- Compute the optimal return path after exploration.
+- Compute the optimal return path using graph search algorithms.
-- Navigate safely without GPS.
+- Evaluate exploration coverage and navigation performance.

 ---